|CLASS RANK||SAT/ACT SCORES*|

 If you have attempted collegiate work through a concurrent or dual credit program while in high school, you must meet beginning freshmen admission requirements (regardless of hours earned) and have a cumulative grade point average of 2.0 on collegiate transfer work.
 Official transcript from the college(s) you have attended must be submitted to MSU Admissions.

-A beginning freshman student desiring early notification of an acceptance to the University may submit an application, either ACT or SAT scores, TAKS scores, and a copy of the official high school transcript reflecting grades through the sixth semester of the junior year.
+A beginning freshman student desiring early notification of an acceptance to the University may submit an application, either ACT or SAT scores, STAAR or TAKS scores, and a copy of the official high school transcript reflecting grades through the sixth semester of the junior year.
 A projected date of graduation and class rank should be indicated on the transcript.
 Pending admission status may be given if all necessary information is not available to MSU Admissions.
 Early notification of acceptance may be advanced to full acceptance for admission after graduation from high school is verified with MSU Admissions by submission of an official high school transcript showing date of graduation and rank in class.

 Students who graduate from an unaccredited high school or home study program or completed a GED in lieu of the high school diploma, will be considered for admission on an individual basis.
 ACT/SAT minimum scores are required.